Sharath15eUR/Tamanna-/Moulik_Tammana_Linux Training_Module 1/readme.md

 ## College: Amrita Vishwa Vidyapeetham

-## 1.Create a file and add executable permission to all users
+## 1.Create a file and add executable permission to all users.
   1. Creating a file
      ```bash
      touch <filename>